• Articles

 Angular is one of the most popular JavaScript single-page application frameworks.
 It is also quite vast and difficult to navigate.
 Even more difficult is to get answers to the interview questions on Angular as it is very confusing to know which parts of the Angular framework you should familiarize yourself with.
 Hence, we have come up with a compilation of the most frequently asked Angular interview questions and answers.

-Angular Basic Interview Questions for Freshers
+Basic Angular Interview Questions for Freshers

-Let’s start with the basic Angular interview questions and answers for freshers.
+Let’s start with the Angular basic interview questions and answers for freshers.

-2. What are the technologies used in Angular?
+1. What are the technologies used in Angular?

 Angular is a modern front-end JavaScript framework developed by Google.
 Angular itself makes use of several technologies for several reasons to accomplish certain tasks easily as well as to allow developers to have a better experience while developing applications with it.
 Angular uses TypeScript, which is a superscript of JavaScript.
 So, any valid JavaScript is a valid TypeScript.
-However, TypeScript allows us to write JavaScript as a strongly typed language, and we can define our own types as well, which makes catching bugs much easier.
+However, TypeScript allows us to write JavaScript as a strongly typed language, and we can define our types as well, which makes catching bugs much easier.
 It also uses RxJS, which allows developers to better deal with asynchronous operations.

-3. Why were client-side frameworks like Angular introduced?
+2. Why were client-side frameworks like Angular introduced?

-Before JavaScript-based client-side frameworks, the way dynamic websites worked was by taking a template that is nothing but HTML code with spaces left empty for feeding data and content into those templates.
+Before JavaScript-based client-side frameworks, the way dynamic websites worked was by taking a template that was nothing but HTML code with spaces left empty for feeding data and content into those templates.
 This data was usually fetched from a database.
 After combining the template and data, we would serve the generated HTML content back to the user.
 As you can see, it was a bit complicated, and in some cases, it took a lot of processing.

 To overcome these issues, people came up with another approach in which they send the necessary data to render a page from their web servers to the web browsers and let JavaScript combine this data with a predefined template.
 Even mobile phones are now powerful enough to do this kind of processing, so the servers can now just send the data to a client over the internet in a recognizable format, i.e., JSON, XML, etc. This drastically reduces the processing done on the servers and improves performance.

-4. How does an Angular application work?
+3. How does an Angular application work?

 The working of Angular is based on its components.
 So the working of the Angular application starts with the configuration file ANGULAR.JSON.
-The builder refers to this file to find the paths, configurations and the main file.
+The builder refers to this file to find the paths, configurations, and the main file.
 Now the process finally starts.
 Next comes the MAIN.TS file that acts as the entry point for the configuration file.
-It basically helps in creating the browser environment that enables it to run the application.
+It helps in creating the browser environment that enables it to run the application.

 An Angular application operates according to the principles of a client-side web framework.
 Upon loading the application in a web browser, the following sequence of steps takes place: